sonyarouje/RF24Node/README.md

 5. Issue 'npm install'
 6. The new nodejs addon will created under /RF24Node/build/Release/rf24Node.node

->Important: In the make file of RF24, interrupt.c buil uses CXX but I couldnt find a way of telling node-gyp to compile this file using CXX.
+>Important: In the make file of RF24, interrupt.c build uses CXX but I couldnt find a way of telling node-gyp to compile this file using CXX.
 If it's .c then it compile using CC and throw errors.
 To tell node-gyp to use CXX compiler, I have to rename the file extension of interrup.c

 ##APIs